 Active investors regularly buy and sell stocks, bonds, funds, and so on – aiming to exceed the market’s average performance.
 Some investors do this themselves – others give their money to investment managers to do so on their behalf, paying larger fees in exchange for the possibility of above-average returns.

 When it comes to buying and selling investments, you have a number of choices.

 This is the most hands-on approach, where you select and manage all of your own investments yourself.
 Many people do this through online platforms (a.k.a. “brokerages”) that give you access to a range of different investments, without advice.
 If you’re feeling confident in your knowledge of the stock markets, you might jump in here.

-If you’ve got pretty large nest egg to begin with, you might go to an independent financial advisor (IFA) or a wealth manager.
+If you’ve got a pretty large nest egg to begin with, you might go to an independent financial advisor (IFA) or a wealth manager.
 They’ll take your personal circumstances – risk tolerance, investment goals, and time horizons – into account and recommend some suitable investments.
 You won’t do any of the buying or selling yourself.

 Online investment management

 If you don’t quite have enough cash to warrant hiring a wealth manager, but also lack the time to make all your own investing decisions, you might choose to have your portfolio managed online – where investment experts (or computer algorithms, in the case of “robo-advisors”) build a strategy and manage your money based on your financial goals.